India Arie: Background

-Musical career
+Career

 Arie released her debut album Acoustic Soul on March 27, 2001.
 The album was met with positive reviews and commercial success.
 Acoustic Soul debuted at number ten on the U.S. Billboard 200 and number three on the Top R&B/Hip-Hop Albums.
 Within months, without the concentrated radio airplay that typically powers pop and rap albums, Acoustic Soul was certified double platinum by the Recording Industry Association of America (RIAA), selling 2,180,000 copies in the U.S. and 3,000,000 copies worldwide.